It has a melodic and distinctive piping call.

 The juvenile Crimson Rosella has light green instead of crimson on its back.

-There are three main subspecies or races -
+Although classification is not static, there appears to be three main subspecies or races -

 A close cousin, the Green Rosella (Platycercus caledonicus), is very similar to the Yellow Rosella, except it has green instead of yellow on its back.
 The Green Rosella is only found in Tasmania and Bass Strait islands.